jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_2B/minimal_principal_psl2r.rst.txt

 We still have two principal series with infinitesimal character :math:`\rho`.
-But we now only have one discrete series representation associated to the compact Cartan, namely the sum of the two discrete series for :math:`SL(2,\mathbb R)` are now a single irreducible representation of :math:`PSL(2, \mathbb R )`.
+But we now only have one discrete series representation associated to the compact Cartan subgroup, namely the sum of the two discrete series for :math:`SL(2,\mathbb R)` are now a single irreducible representation of :math:`PSL(2, \mathbb R )`.